A Correlation Between the Final Separation and Mass Ratio from Common Envelope Simulations: CEE simulations

 For the CEE simulations, we used \texttt{MANGA}~\citep{2017MNRAS.471.3577C}, a moving-mesh module for the SPH code \texttt{ChaNGa}~\citep{jetley2008,jetley2010,2015ComAC...2....1M}.
 Currently, \texttt{MANGA}~includes radiation hydrodynamics~\citep{2020MNRAS.493.5397C}, general relativistic hydrodynamics~\citep{2020MNRAS.496..206C}, moving-boundary conditions~\citep{2020MNRAS.494.4616P}, and magnetohydrodynamics (Prust \& Chang, in preparation). \texttt{MANGA}~has previously been used to simulate CEE~\citep{2019MNRAS.486.5809P,2020MNRAS.494.4616P,2023MNRAS.526.5365V}, as well as stellar mergers~\citep{2017MNRAS.471.3577C}, and tidal disruption events~\citep{2021MNRAS.501.1748S}.

 For the initial conditions, we evolved the stars using MESA \citep{2011ApJS..192....3P,2013ApJS..208....4P,2015ApJS..220...15P,2018ApJS..234...34P,2019ApJS..243...10P,2023ApJS..265...15J} from the pre-main sequence to the RGB phase.
 We studied two different primary stars.
 First, a $1~\text{M}_\odot$ RGB with a radius of 78~R$_{\odot}$.
 Second, a $2~\text{M}_\odot$ RGB with a radius of 53~R$_{\odot}$.
 Next, we constructed a star with an entropy profile that matched that of the MESA star.
 To achieve this, we used an adiabatic equation of state ($\gamma = 5/3$), which means that recombination energy was not included in the unbinding of the envelope.
 The core of the star was replaced with a point particle with a softening potential, and the envelope's radial profiles of density and temperature were mapped onto an unstructured particle mesh.
 The companion is also modeled as a point particle and is positioned at the surface of the RGB.
 We consider the $1~\mathrm{M}_\odot$ giant to be in corotation with the binary orbit, while for the $2~\mathrm{M}_\odot$ case we simulate with and without corotation.
+The initial orbit is circular.

 Our simulations follow the same procedure described by \citet{2019MNRAS.486.5809P} and \citet{2023MNRAS.526.5365V}, incorporating only a few modifications.
 First, while their work used the \texttt{HLL} Riemann solver, we opted for the \texttt{HLLC} solver.
 In all cases, the background density was set to $10^{-20}$g\,cm$^{-3}$.
 The simulations evolved for $800$ days.
 To test the impact of the Riemann solver, we also ran one additional model with the \texttt{HLL} solver (the $2~\mathrm{M}_\odot$ RGB, $q=0.5$ case).
 Table~\ref{tab:our_simulations} summarizes the parameters of our 13 simulations.
 Finally, the total number of particles differs between models: for the 1~M$_\odot$ RGB, we used 1.6 million particles in total, of which 1 million represent the star; for the 2~M$_\odot$ RGB, we used 2 million particles, with 1.2 million for the star.
+The softening radius of the companion is given by $(M_2/\mathrm{M}_\odot)\mathrm{R}_\odot$ and for the cores, it is 1~$\mathrm{R}_\odot$ for the 1~$\mathrm{M}_\odot$ RGB, and 0.5~$\mathrm{R}_\odot$ for the 2~$\mathrm{M}_\odot$ RGB.